xitu/gold-miner/article/2021/an-introduction-to-jetpack-compose-for-desktop.md

 At this point, you can run the application.
 For some reason, `Main.kt` is not selected by default in the top right corner beside the “Run” button, so it’ll ask you to configure the project.
 To resolve this, you need to hit the green “Run” button beside the main function inside the `Main.kt` file.

 After the successful run, you’ll see the following output with a button containing a “Hello, World!” text.
-If you click on it, the text inside the button changes to “Hello, Desktop!” ****Have a look:
+If you click on it, the text inside the button changes to “Hello, Desktop!”
+Have a look:

----

 ![](https://cdn-images-1.medium.com/max/2002/1*AMNYP559WHhfKFvpGrmN4g.gif)